Core Services Setup

 Using Ansible (BlumeOps Approach)

 BlumeOps manages Forgejo via an Ansible role.
-See Ansible Roles.
+See ansible.

 Manual Installation